 Tripped circuit breakers are most often caused by a circuit overload or a short circuit from a device that is plugged into a circuit.
 If you notice that this is the issue, the best option is to call a professional electrician to remedy the issue.
 This is especially important because sometimes the problem can be a loose wire in the electrical box.
 Only experienced electricians should work with loose wires.

-See if You Have Loose Connections
+2. Check if You Have Loose Connections

 Another possible issue you might have with the outdoor outlet is loose connections.
 To check for this, you’ll need to remove the outlet from the box and look for loose connections that may be inhibiting the flow of electricity.
 A loose connection can even cause electrical fires, as it will overheat the outlet and burn the wiring.
 For this reason, if you suspect you have a loose connection with your outlet, reach out to a professional electrician immediately.